ameli/special_functions/docs/install.rst

 Install in ``conda`` Environment
 --------------------------------

-In the followings, it is assumed `anaconda <https://www.anaconda.com/products/individual#Downloads>`_ (or `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_) is installed.
+In the following, it is assumed `anaconda <https://www.anaconda.com/products/individual#Downloads>`_ (or `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_) is installed.

-1. Initialize conda
+1. Initialize conda (if it was not initialized before)

    ::

        conda init

-   You may need to close and reopen terminal after the above command.
+   You may need to close and reopen the terminal after the above command.
 Alternatively, instead of the above, you can do

    ::